pdet/APL/Matheus/plan.md

 ```

-- [ ] Run real world experiments (Genome and Power)
+- [x] Run real world experiments (Genome and Power)
     - Still need to implement the power benchmark.
 - [ ] Implement turning off parts of the Cracking KDTree when it reaches the minimum partition size
+    - Apparently it did not bring benefits, still need to check it

 ### Week 2

-- [ ] Outline methods section
-    - At least put the topics of each paragraph.
 - [ ] Get workloads from Progressive Index paper
     - Figure 06 from Progressive Indexes: Indexing for Interactive Data Analysis
+    - All of them can be used, just need to implement it
     - Two dimensions, and color demonstrates the query order.
 - [ ] Write Methods section
-    - Actually write the methods section, at least my part of it.
+    - Write the methods section, at least my part of it.
-- [ ] Write Experiments section
-    - Start writing the experiments section, by now the experiments shold all
-        be running fine.

 ### Week 3

+- [ ] Write methods section
 - [ ] Write Experiments section
     - Finish experiments section
-- [ ] Write Conclusion
-- [ ] Write Related Work

 ### Week 4

-- [ ] Write Introduction
+- [ ] Write methods section
-- [ ] Write Abstract
+- [ ] Write Experiments section
+    - Finish experiments section

 ## June
 - [ ] MDAI paper revision